datalad-handbook/book/docs/glossary.rst

       DataLad provides unified access to a large amount of data at an open data collection found at `datasets.datalad.org <http://datasets.datalad.org/>`_.
       This collection is known as "The DataLad superdataset" and under its shortcut, ``///``.
-You can install -- and subsequently query its content via metadata search -- by running ``datalad install ///``.
+You can install the superdataset -- and subsequently query its content via metadata search -- by running ``datalad install ///``.

    tig